 The car used the standard Rolls-Royce V8 engine.
 A 3-speed automatic transmission (a Turbo Hydramatic 400 sourced from General Motors) was standard.
 A four-wheel i

-left-hand-drive rolls-royce corniche iii convertible 90 white 2-door v8 1990 rolls royce rwd luxury 4-seater 2wd
+left-hand-drive rolls-royce corniche iii convertible 90 red 2-door v8 1990 rolls royce rwd luxury 4-seater 2wd